 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitizer and the electric toothbrush.
-We asked actress Piper Perabo, who’s currently starring in the Netflix series Turn Up Charlie, about the hot sauce, pocket Constitution, and cold prevention supplement she can’t live without.
+Not the JAR brooch and Louis XV chair but the hair spray and the electric toothbrush.
+We asked actress Piper Perabo — whose new show The Big Leap premiered on Fox this week — about the coffee pot, perfume, and storage boxes she can’t live without.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.